agoose77/phd-thesis/content/2500-track-finding-and-fitting.md

 :::

 In order obtain a _global_ solution to track labelling, the task must be reframed as a global optimisation problem.
-The facility location problem (FLP) is an optimization problem whose solution determines the optimal location for a set of facilities such that the transportation costs for each facility are minimised.
+The facility location problem (FLP) is an optimisation problem whose solution determines the optimal location for a set of facilities such that the transportation costs for each facility are minimised.
 There are several formulations of the problem with auxillary constraints, such as the _capacity_ of the facilities, or the addition of an _opening cost_ for each facility.

 The significance of "facility" and "transportation cost" depends upon the framing of the problem.
 Here, the _uncapacitated facility location problem_ (UFLP) will be explored in the context of particle track labelling.

 ### Uncapacitated Facility Location Problem
 The uncapacitated facility location problem is a variant of the FLP in which each facility has an unlimited capacity and an associated opening cost.
-In prose, the problem may be defined by the following requirements
+In prose, the problem may be defined by three requirements:
 - A manufacturing company wants to minimise costs.
 - Delivery is expensive, so facilities need to be close to consumers.
 - Facilities are also expensive, so as few as possible should be opened.